g2384/Life-In-The-UK/Facts.md

 **Snowdon** is the highest mountain in Wales.

+London has **33** local authorities, with the **Greater London Authority** and the **Mayor of London** coordinating policies across the capital.

+There are several islands which are closely linked with the UK but are not part of it: **the Channel Islands** and **the Isle of Man**.
+These have their own governments and are called **‘Crown dependencies’**.

+There are **15** national parks in England, Wales and Scotland.
+They are areas of protected countryside that everyone can visit, and where people live, work and look after the landscape.

+The capital city of the UK is London.

+The London Eye is situated on the **southern bank** of the River Thames and is a Ferris wheel that is **443 feet (135 metres)** tall.

+The clock tower at the Houses of Parliament in London is named **‘Elizabeth Tower’** in honour of Queen Elizabeth II’s Diamond Jubilee in 2012.

+The Eden Project is located in Cornwall, in the south west of England.
+Its biomes, which are like giant greenhouses, house plants from all over the world.
+The Eden Project is also a charity which runs environmental and social projects internationally.

 # Law

 The Human Rights Act 1998 incorporated the European Convention of Human Rights into UK law.

+Some of the principles included in the European Convention on Human Rights are:
+- right to life
+- prohibition of torture
+- prohibition of slavery and forced labour
+- right to liberty and security
+- right to a fair trial
+- freedom of thought, conscience and religion
+- freedom of expression (speech).

+British values and principles are based on **history** and **traditions** and are protected by law, customs and expectations.

 The UK offers to its residents or citizens:
 - freedom of belief and religion,